mfornace/nupack-docs-dev/sources/analysis.md

 - For [`complex_analysis`](#run-a-complex-analysis-job), only the `.complexes` field is non-empty.
 - For [`complex_concentrations`](#run-a-complex-concentration-job), only the `.tubes` field is non-empty.

 For convenience, you can index into an `AnalysisResult` via a `Complex` or `Tube` as described in the following two sections.
+You may also index using just the name of the `Complex` or `Tube` instead.

 ### Results for individual complexes

-You can index into `AnalysisResult` object via a `Complex` to get a `ComplexResult` object containing all the complex ensemble quantities that were calculated in a `tube_analysis` or `complex_analysis` calculation.
+You can index into `AnalysisResult` object via either a `Complex` object or a complex name to get a `ComplexResult` object.
+This contains all the complex ensemble quantities that were calculated in a `tube_analysis` or `complex_analysis` calculation.
 A `ComplexResult` contains the following fields (if a quantity was not computed, the field is set to `None`):

 - `pfunc`: the complex [partition function](definitions.md#partition-function) (held as a `decimal.Decimal`; convert to a `float` via `float(pf)` or calculate the logarithm via `float(pf.log())`).
 - `free_energy`: the [complex free energy](definitions.md#complex-free-energy) in kcal/mol (held as a `float`).